cjerdonek/free-sampler/README.md

     abc123,2

 In general, you will concatenate the random seed with the decimal representation of the sequence number you would like to pick.

-If you would like to pick items without repetition and you get a repeat of an item you previously picked, simply apply the operation again until you get a new item (as many times as is necessary).
+If you would like to pick items without repetition and you get a repeat of a previously picked item, simply apply the operation again until you get a new item (as many times as is necessary).